FiltersHeroes/ScriptsPlayground/Readme_SFLB.md

 You will need `git, tzdata, gettext-base, python (3.8+)` and following python modules: `gitpython, requests, natsort`.

 ## How to start?
 For first, you will need to create some folder in root of your repository.
 Let's call it **scripts**.
 Then you should [download script](https://raw.githubusercontent.com/FiltersHeroes/ScriptsPlayground/master/scripts/SFLB.py) and put in into that newly created folder.
-Then create **SFLB.config** file in **scripts** folder.
+Then create **SFLB.config** file in main path of your repository or another place referenced in `SFLB_CONFIG_PATH` environment variable.
 Here you can set format of date and version, username, e-mail for CI, language for script, timezone and path to sections of filterlist.
 For first you can set format of date and version like this:
 ```
 @dateFormat %a, %d %b %Y, %H:%M UTC%z
 @versionFormat Year.Month.Day.TodayNumberOfCommits